pulumi/docs/reference/organizing-stacks-projects.md

 In this model, there is a rough correspondence between a Git repo and a Pulumi project, and a Git branch and its associated Pulumi stack.
 Please read more about [how these mapping are maintained here](./cd.html).

+## Tagging Stacks

+Stacks have associated metadata in the form of name/value tags.
+You can assign custom tags to stacks to customize how stacks are listed in the [Pulumi Cloud Console](https://app.pulumi.com).
+For example, if you have many projects with separate stacks for production, staging, and testing environments, it may be useful to group stacks by environment instead of by project.
+To do this, you could assign a custom `environment` tag to each stack, assigning a value of `production` to each production stack, `staging` to each staging stack, etc. Then in the Pulumi Cloud Console, you'll be able to group stacks by `Tag: environment`.
+Please read more about [how to manage stack tags here](stack.md#stack-tags).